edymol/home-server/README.md

 # Local AWS-like Environment on Debian Server

-This guide will help you set up a local cloud environment that mimics AWS services on your Ubuntu Server.
+This guide will help you set up a local cloud environment that mimics AWS services on your Debian Server.
 You can host websites, applications, and run CI/CD pipelines using GitHub Actions.

+### No need to use sudo if you are root user

 ## Core Technologies
 | AWS Equivalent      | Local/On-Premise Equivalent        |